 The City of North Charleston’s Cultural Arts Department is pleased to announce that paintings by the Katherine Hester of Pinopolis, SC, and photographs by Jenion Tyson of North Charleston, SC, will be on exhibit at the North Charleston City Gallery from December 3, 2019-January 31, 2020.
 The artists will host a free public reception for their concurrent solo exhibitions at the gallery on Thursday, December 5, from 5:00-7:00pm.

-Ebb and Flow – Paintings by Katherine Hester
+– Paintings by Katherine Hester

 In her exhibit, Ebb and Flow, Katherine Hester will present a series of mixed media paintings of the ocean; exploring the romantic idea of a day spent at the beach versus the reality of humans’ impact on coastal life.
 Ebb and Flow features a collection of small studies of figures on the shorelines and within ocean landscapes, set amongst large canvases that reflect what remnants are left behind when humans carelessly interact with coastal environments.
 A native of the Lowcountry, Katherine grew up on her father’s wildlife center, where conservation became a lifelong interest.
 Any proceeds from the sale of her work in this exhibition will be donated to the South Carolina Aquarium’s Sea Turtle Care Center.